Sciensano-Healthdata/HdBe-FHIR-R4-CBB/Terminology-tooling.md

 ## Get designations <a name="get_designations"></a>

 ### Description:
 Each code in a [ValueSet](http://hl7.org/fhir/R4/valueset.html) should have a display.
-Furthermore, a code can have one or multiple designations equivalent to the code.
+Furthermore, a code can have one or more designations.
 A designation is an additional representation of the concept can hold a translation or a ‘similar term’.
-This tool is useful to gather display and designation values automatically and correctly.
-SNOMED-CT concepts should be available in a ValueSet as input, and the display is extracted for each code.
-If available, the French and Dutch translation is also extracted and included in the ValueSet designation.
+This tool gathers display and designation values automatically from a terminology service.
+The tool currently support codes in system `http://snomed.info/sct.
+Available French and Dutch translation are included as designations.

 ### Requirements:
 -	A running instance of [SnowStorm](https://github.com/IHTSDO/snowstorm) with a local version of SNOMED international and the Belgium Extension included.